Skip to main content

 sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048

-Test your Nginx configuration:
+Test your Nginx configuration

 sudo nginx -t

-Automatic reload Nginx when SSL Certificates are renewed:
+Automatic reload Nginx when SSL Certificates are renewed

-echo -e '#!/bin/bash\nnginx -t && systemctl reload nginx' | sudo tee /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh && sudo chmod a+x /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh
+echo -e '#!/bin/bash\nginx -t && systemctl reload nginx' | sudo tee /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh && sudo chmod a+x /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh

 Reload Nginx